 Ben Kinney is the founder and CEO of a top real estate team in Washington state.

-He is an Operating Principal and owner of a ninety-plus agent office in Bellingham, Washington, and holds one of the three board of director seats at ActiveRain Corp.
-His passions include teaching, real estate, technology, and social media.
-When Ben is not speaking, teaching, working on websites, or mentoring top real estate agents around the United States and Canada, he most likely will be found fishing local rivers or entertaining his golden retriever, Taupo.
+He is an Operating Principal and owner of a ninety-plus agent office in Bellingham, or mentoring top real estate agents around the United States and Canada, he most likely will be found fishing local rivers or entertaining his golden retriever, Taupo.